frederic-perez/AmE-dictionary/data/idioms.md

 __keep tab(s) (on someone or something)__ :nine::m: (keep track (of someone or something)) To monitor someone or something; to follow the activities of someone or something. :es: vigilar _Keep close tabs on problems as they occur._ _I don’t keep tabs on him._ _Ed kept close tabs on his brother._ _Is May keeping nervous tabs on her rivals?_
 __keep the ball rolling__
 __keep the lid on (something)__ To quash or suppress something; to control something so as to keep it from flourishing, increasing, or succeeding.
+__keep the wheels turning__ :dart: To make something continue to happen or operate. _It’s people like him that keep the wheels of commerce turning._
 __keep up with (someone or something)__ :three::hammer:
 __keep your eyes peeled__ [:scroll: The figurative sense of keeping alert, by removing any covering of the eye that might impede vision, seems to have appeared in the US about 1850.]
 __keep your head above water__ To just be able to manage when you have financial difficulties.